 Although Erin loved science as a kid, it was her experience volunteering at the local hospital that had the greatest impact on her professional career.
-She witnessed firsthand how little things could make a big difference in a patients’ stay, and made sure to spend extra time with those who were lonely or just wanted to talk.
+She witnessed firsthand how little things could make a big difference in a patients’ stay.
+Because of that, she made sure to spend extra time with those who were lonely or just wanted to talk.
 The hospital was also where Erin learned how multi-disciplinary healthcare worked and that everyone on the health-care team, from the doctor to the social worker, played a part in a patient’s recovery.

 During this time, Erin also oversaw research trials that involved teaching mindfulness meditation to cardiac surgery patients, people with chronic cardiovascular disease, and breast cancer patients.
 The results found that mindfulness meditation improved their overall quality of life, and decreased feelings of anxiety and depression.

 In July 2011, Erin released Free Yourself from Anxiety (Sounds True), a 2-disc CD/audio program of guided mindful meditations that help transform the experience of anxiety and let you return to a life of wholeness and balance.

 Erin currently maintains a private psychotherapy practice in Manhattan.
 She works with adults and teenagers who are experiencing difficulties dealing with stress, depression, anxiety, unhealthy relationships, chronic illness or problems such as self-destructive behavior, addictions, and over-eating.